 Schools can reduce costs by looking to share this expertise with other schools.

-Moving towards the three tier technical support model
+Moving toward the three tier technical support model

 - Review your existing technical support processes in terms of their effectiveness and costs: